vrish88/capybara-accessible/README.md

       Then I should see the inaccessible image # this assertion will still be executed

+### Changing the severity of audit rules

+If you'd like to enforce certain rules and raise errors instead of showing them as warnings, for example images should never have alt attributes, you can configure it as follows:

+    Capybara::Accessible::Auditor.severe_rules = ['AX_TEXT_02']

 ## Support

 If you think you've found a bug, or have installation questions or feature requests, please send a message